Jopie64/wamprx.js/README.md

 Note that for all RPC calls, it uses the `receive_progress=true` option.
 Also, the `Observable<ArgsAndDict>` returned by `call` is cold.
 Hence the method is called only once it is subscribed, and it is called twice (with the same arguments) when it is subscribed twice.

 When you don't want that, simply turn it into a promise via `.toPromise()`.

+Also currently the only serialization method supported is JSON (`wamp.2.json`).